When your loved one is going to be cremated, it’s natural to wonder what is involved in the cremation process.

 - Cremation begins.
 Depending on various factors of the body itself (such as weight), the entire process usually takes a couple of hours.

 - The remains are removed from the retort and allowed time to cool.
-Any metal pieces (such as silver teeth) are removed from the ashes.
-This is so that remaining bone fragments can be properly pulverized.
+At this point, all that is left is bone material.
+Any metal pieces (such as silver teeth) are removed from the remains.

 - The ashes are respectfully transferred into a sturdy plastic bag, along with the metal tag, and then placed in their temporary or permanent urn.